buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Types/IfcCurveOnSurface.md

 # IfcCurveOnSurface

-The _IfcCurveOnSurface_ enables the choice of curve types on parameteric surface.
+The _IfcCurveOnSurface_ enables the choice of curve types on parameteric surface.<!-- end of definition -->

 { .extDef}
 > NOTE Definition according to ISO/CD 10303-42:1992
 > A curve_on_surface is a curve on a parametric surface.
 It may be any of the following: > * a pcurve or
 > * a surface curve, including the specialised subtypes of intersection curve and seam curve, or
 > * a composite curve on surface.